ewfreesRes/IndonesianActuarialShortCourse/chapter5.md

 ```

-From our prior work, the training `train_meps` and test `test_meps` datasets have already been loaded in.
+From our prior work, the training `train_meps` and test `test_meps` dataframes have already been loaded in.
 We think our best model is based on logarithmic expenditures as the outcome and the following explanatory variables:

 ```
-explvars3 <- c("gender", "age", "race", "mpoor", "anylimit", "income", "insure", "usc")
+explvars3 <- c("gender", "age", "phstat", "anylimit", "insure", "mpoor")
 ```
 We will compare this to a benchmark model that is based on expenditures as the outcome and all 13 explanatory variables

 ```
-explvars4 <- c(explvars3, "region", "educ", "phstat", "unemploy", "managedcare")
+explvars4 <- c(explvars3, "race", "income", "region", "educ", "unemploy", "managedcare", "usc")
 ```

 The comparisons will be based on expenditures in dollars using the held-out validation sample.